top of page

 The ability to squat and rest in a deep squat is a marker of joint flexibility and stability in the hips, knees and ankles.
 In many cultures, deep squatting is a natural resting posture that fosters hip mobility, core engagement, and joint health.
 Yet, in sedentary lifestyles, this ability often diminishes, leading to stiffness, weakness and reduced physical competence.

 Beyond static squatting, dynamic squats across a full range of motion build leg strength, engage core stabilisers and improve balance.
-Regular bodyweight squats enhance muscular endurance, coordination, and even cognitive health by countering the negative effects of prolonged sitting.
+Regular bodyweight squats enhance muscular endurance, coordination, and even countering the negative effects of prolonged sitting.

 Studies suggest that squats, in the form of exercise snacks, can support blood sugar control and mental performance.
 For older adults, the ability to rise from a squat is strongly linked to functional independence and a lower risk of falls.
 Simple tests like the Sit-to-Rise Test can offer insights into your current functional fitness.

-From a healthy aging perspective, getting your arse to the floor and back up represents practical fitness.
+From a healthy aging perspective, getting your behind close to the floor and back up repeatedly, represents practical fitness.
+It can counteract the risks associated with sedentary behaviour.
 Squats strengthen the muscles and joints needed for everyday tasks, like standing from the floor and promoting bone density through weight-bearing movement.
 Incorporating squats into daily routines is an easy, accessible way to preserve physical competence and long-term vitality.

 This video summarises the key issues and provides some inspiration to get started...

-At home or the office, bodyweight squats require no equipment nor even to leave the room that you are in.
-A basic conditioning routine is to get moving throughout the day, to break up sedentary behaviour (a risky health behaviour in its own right) and make some basic physical gains, might look like this:
+At home or the office, bodyweight squats require no equipment, nor even to leave the room that you are in.
+A basic conditioning routine, to break up sedentary behaviour and make basic physical progress might look like this:

-Establish Your Baseline.
+1. Establish Your Baseline.
 Perform as many squats as you can with good form, lowering yourself as far as comfortable and rising under control.
 Keep your feet flat on the ground.
+If you struggle, hold onto a doorframe.
 When you start losing good form, Stop.
 Note down the number of quality squats.

-Squat / Workout Days.
-Complete one sets of squats every hour for a total of 2 to 4 sets daily.
+2. Squat / Workout Days.
+Complete one set of squats, every hour, for a total of 2 to 4 sets daily.
 How many sets really depends on what your baseline is.

-Rest Days.
+3. Rest Days.
 Alternate workout days with rest days.
 Allow sufficient recovery until any soreness subsides, especially when starting.
+This regimen is not a health challenge, it is to develop consistency and and make progress over time.

 This is not a routine that specifically targets strength, endurance or power.
-There are other methods to achieve these specific goals.
-I have enjoyed this routine for general conditioning.
-Certainly it requires some effort, but it does not induce the same amount of sweating as other short intense workouts can.
-A boon for for of us who live and work in the tropics.
+There are other training methods to achieve these specific goals.
+We enjoy this routine for general conditioning, as an exercise snack, and as a starting point to develop other skills.

 A Gateway to Greater Health